Wologman/Machine_Learning_Fundamentals/Validation Strategies.md

 - Use k-fold cross validation on one fold only.
 This could be helpful for imbalanced datasets, and is no worse than just a standard train:val:test approach in terms of train dataset size.
 So good practice, for example in my predator classification problem.
 - No CV, just train:val:test.
 OK if dataset is really large & imbalance isn't an issue.
 - Nested k-fold for train, val & test.
 Do this if working with a small/imbalanced dataset & accurate performance estimate is required as well as model selection.

+### Kaggle Submissions

+Since we get to chose two final submissions.
+A good strategy is to chose one that has the best local CV score, and one that has the best score on the public leaderboard.